 It appears that marketplace advertising demand played a role in quelling the potential drag that GDPR would impose on programmatic ad activity.
-Across Europe, over two-thirds of brands indicated that programmatic ad spending actually increased during the eight months following GDPR inception, with UK spending activity reflecting the five-market norm.
+Across Europe, over two thirds of brands indicated that programmatic ad spending actually increased during the eight months following GDPR inception; 63 percent of French brands indicated some increase in spending, although this level fell below the 68 percent five-market average.